shshemi/tabiew/README.md

 - `--no-header`: Use this option if the CSV file does not contain a header row.
 - `--ignore-errors`: Ignore parsing errors while loading the CSV file.
 - `--infer-schema`: Set the schema inference method.
 Options are no, fast, full, and safe.
+- `--quote-char`: Set the quote character.
+- `--separator`: Set the separator character.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests with your features and bug fixes.